eemeli/fluent-compiler/README.md

 All `fluent-loader` options are optional, and the values shown above are the defaults.
 All other [fluent-compiler] options are also supported.

 If `locales` contains more than one entry, the locale of an FTL file will be detected by looking for a matching substring in the file path.
-For example, if `locales` is `['en', 'fi']`, files such as `messages_fi.ftl` and `i18n/fi/messages.ftl` will be recognised as having the `fi` locale.
+For example, if `locales` is `['en-US', 'fi-FI']`, files such as `messages_fi.ftl` and `i18n/fi-FI/messages.ftl` will be recognised as having a Finnish locale.
 These substrings must be separated from the rest of the path by `/`, `.` or `_` characters.
 On no match, the first entry of `locales` will be used as the default value.

 ## Usage